angrybacon/doomsday-wiki/markdown/articles/2021/03/21/everything-vintage-doomsday.md

 ::decklist{path=2021/03/21/meandeck.diem4x}

-Many players come from legacy doomsday to play vintage doomsday, and many wonder why the deck does not play :card[Cavern of Souls].
+Many players come from legacy Doomsday to play Vintage Doomsday, and many wonder why the deck does not play :card[Cavern of Souls].
 The reason is that after building a pile, you generally will have a :card[Gush] or :card[Ancestral Recall] on top.
 If the opponent has a counterspell, they aren't going to save it